14Richa/msc-cs-23/Week1/README.md

     else:
         # insert j into the min-heap H.
         Insert(H, j)
-        # check if heap property is unchanged by call heapify function
+        # check if heap property is unchanged by calling heapify function
         heapify(H)

         heapify(H):